Robert Tucker grabs a clump of dirt with his hoe and loosens it fromthe earth.

 He has learned that growing the sweet corn knee-high by the Fourth of July and a crop of potatoes better than Idaho takes time and know-how.

-Like many in the region, Tucker is preparing for spring by getting his trowel, rake and hoe ready to churn up the dirt in his two-acre garden just outside Clarksville.
+Like many in Howard County, Tucker is preparing for spring by getting his trowel, rake and hoe ready to churn up the dirt in his two-acre garden just outside Clarksville.

 "It's statistically proven that people perform better and they are more mentally fit if they have plants in their environment," Tucker said.
 "Getting outside to tend the vegetables is good for you."